Mister Ed: Home media

 MGM Home Entertainment released two Best-of collections of Mister Ed on DVD in Region 1.
 Volume 1 (released January 13, 2004) contains 21 episodes and Volume 2 (released March 8, 2005) contains 20 episodes.
-Due to poor sales, further volumes were not released.

-MGM also released a single-disc release titled Mister Ed's Barnyard Favorites on July 26, 2005, which contains the first eight episodes featured on Volume One.
+MGM also released a single disc, Mister Ed's Barnyard Favorites, on July 26, 2005, which contains the first eight episodes from Volume 1.
+The collections sold poorly, and no further volumes were released; in 2008 Brooks's widow sued MGM over DVD royalties.

 Shout!
-Factory announced in June 2009 that they had acquired the rights to release Mister Ed on DVD, and subsequently released the six seasons on DVD in Region 1 in the U.S. Notably, Seasons 4 and 5 are not available outside of the continental U.S. The sixth and final season was released on May 12, 2015.
+Factory announced in June 2009 that it had acquired the rights and released the first five seasons between 2009 and 2011.
+The fourth and fifth seasons were sold only through Shout!'s online store.
+The Season One set uses syndicated edits of eight episodes; the other season sets contain full-length versions.
+The 22-disc Mister Ed: The Complete Series followed on December 9, 2014, and it includes all 143 episodes, with the eight first-season episodes uncut.
+The sixth and final season was released on its own on May 12, 2015.

-Syndicated versions of eight episodes were utilized for the Season One DVD release.
-All other DVD releases contain unedited, full-length versions.